Why Should You Wear Personal Protective Equipment

 Build a "Kit" You Trust

 Have a go-bag or box with your core PPE: glasses, gloves, earplugs, mask, and boots if you can.
-When it's all there and ready, you stop negotiating with yourself.
+Which means when it's all there and ready, you stop negotiating with yourself.
 "It's right here, just put it on.

 Make It a Pre-Game Routine